vercel-labs/very-slow-agi/README.md

 ## Why

-Running Claude Code is excruciantingly slow, yet it is also insanely powerful.
+Running Claude Code is excruciatingly slow, yet it is also insanely powerful.
 This project provides an eye into a future where "LLM with tools in a loop" can do almost anything.
 And while it might be slow, computers are relentless: They'll keep running that loop until they figured it out.